 Course drop during refund period

-Withdrew from courses prior to Financial Aid disbursement
+Withdraw from courses prior to disbursement

 Students begin earning financial aid from the first day of courses.
 If a student withdraws from classes prior to receiving their financial aid disbursement it is possible that the institution would owe the student a post-withdrawal disbursement.
 Post withdrawal disbursements are rare and occur in limited situations as described below.

-Official withdraw or stop attending
+Official withdraw or stop attending (unofficial withdrawal)

 Modular coursework, Winter/Spring, and Summer sessions